 - The Care Center Advocates are available 24/7 to meet you at the hospital to be a support system during the SAFE exam and help answer any questions you might have.

-- It’s recommended that before you go to the hospital you refrain from changing your clothes, brushing your teeth, or going to the bathroom.
+- It’s recommended that before you go to the hospital you refrain from changing your clothes or brushing your teeth.
 Don’t worry, if you have done any of these things you can still get an exam.